alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/set-verbosity-of-logging-during-tfs-2010-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb17.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image17.png)

-Really simple isnâ€™t it? :).
+Really simple isn't it? :).
 Now you need to insert this custom action inside a standard tfs build definition file, to make this happens I need to remind you that you need to include the xaml build definition file in a project included in a solution where your custom action is defined, if not you cannot use the designer and you need to manually edit xaml file.

 To easy this process I branched directly the build definition file, with this simple trick, I edit the definition file in my test project, do a check-in and when I want to update the real build definition I do a simple merge.
 Then I insert my action in the build process.
 So I created a new build definition from the default template, configure it, then branched into my test project.